AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Re-edited Theory for Turn of the Golden witch.md

 Onward to the investigation of Jessica's room.
 Rosa is once again the first person to interact with the door of a closed room, except now we have reliable witnesses.
 Of course, this is easily explained by claiming that they took a detour and closed it on their way back from the study.
+That being said, Rosa arrives there before anyone else, which gives her a chance to close the room herself.
+Maybe she was on a time crunch and she only now got the opportunity to create the closed room, or maybe it means nothing and the door was already closed.

 Because Jessica's own key was inside the room, the suspicion quickly turns to the people who had master keys with them.
 Rosa fabricates an alibi for Genji and Shannon, and she lets Gohda and Kumasawa off the hook with some fairly weak logic.
 Their goal is of course to blame Kanon, who very conveniently went missing.

 ![Pasted image 20250726121356.png](/img/user/Attachments/Pasted%20image%2020250726121356.png)
 <center>By acting as each other's alibi, Rosa Genji and X can claim that only Kanon would have been able to close the door using a master key.</center>

 In the tea party layer we see Beato with the ghosts of Kanon and Jessica.
-As already mentioned it's a plot device to sell the whole "everyone is innocent" story to Battler and Bernkaster.
+As already mentioned it's a plot device to sell the whole "everyone is innocent" story to Bernkaster, which is the only person that sees it.
 In general, Beato's narrative seems very invested in removing culpability from everyone except the general concept of "Beatrice".
 This is very reminiscent of the passage in Maria's diary in Alliance, when she talks about the 20th kid in the classroom taking the blame to keep the other 19 kids safe.

-But if we want to keep claiming that Beatrice's goals and ideals reflect Sayo's goals and ideas, this implies that framing Kanon and the other servants is either a set up for a magical explanation later, when it turns out no human could have done it after all, or it's something Sayo wouldn't approve of, adding credibility to the theory that she is dead.
+If we want to keep claiming that Beatrice's goals and ideals reflect Sayo's goals and ideas, this implies that framing Kanon and the other servants is either a set up for a magical explanation later, when it turns out no human could have done it after all, or it's something Sayo wouldn't approve of, adding credibility to the theory that she is dead.
+Or maybe, it's a clever setup to make Battler want to believe that no one could be the culprit later on, Rosa is told to aggressively frame everyone else as Guilty to trigger a reaction from Battler when he sees everyone being treated that unjustly.
-So far both readings still stand.
+We're not really sure which one of these works best, or if we missed a better reading.

 Be as it may, Rosa has taken on the role of casting suspicion on everybody, including her accomplices as soon as they leave.
-This isn't a betrayal, they're just having Rosa who is in a position of power doubt everybody equally so that it's harder to narrow it down.
+Regardless of the reason, Rosa, who is in a position of power, is doubting everybody.

 ![Pasted image 20250810152638.png](/img/user/Attachments/Pasted%20image%2020250810152638.png)
 <center>She is disregarding the existence of Kinzo in this argument after she lied about seeing him alive.
 She's just throwing out accusations for the sake of it.</center>

-Then, when anyone tries to doubt Rosa herself, her defence is "I can't be the bad guy cause I haven't shot you yet".
+Then, when anyone tries to doubt Rosa herself, her defense is "I can't be the bad guy cause I haven't shot you yet".
+What a queen.
 To be fair she isn't a murderer and probably has no intention to use the rifle unless absolutely forced to, but she needs to act tough and play along because it's her best shot at keeping herself and Maria safe.

 ![Pasted image 20250810154821.png](/img/user/Attachments/Pasted%20image%2020250810154821.png)
-<center>I didn't know Rosa was a Chechov's gun enjoyer!</center>
+Worth noting, in Jessica's room Rosa whispers something to Nanjo.
+It's possible that in that instance she received from him the master key he found on Jessica's body.

 ---
 #### 4.4